-- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Orderer implementation. - This folder contains following template files for Orderer implementation - helpers.tpl

-This fie doesnt output a Kubernetes manifest file as it begins with underscore ().
+- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Orderer implementation. - This folder contains following template files for Orderer implementation - helpers.tpl This fie doesnt output a Kubernetes manifest file as it begins with underscore ().
 And its a place to put template helpers that we can re-use throughout the chart.
-That file is the default location for template partials ,as we have defined a template to encapsulate a Kubernetes block of labels for Orderers.

-The configmap.yaml file through template engine generate configmaps.In Kubernetes, a ConfigMap is a container for storing configuration data.Things like pods, can access the data in a ConfigMap.
+That file is the default location for template partials, as we have defined a template to encapsulate a Kubernetes block of labels for Orderers. - configmap.yaml The configmap.yaml file through template engine generate configmaps.
+In Kubernetes, a ConfigMap is a container for storing configuration data.
+Things like pods, can access the data in a ConfigMap.
 The configmap.yaml file creates two configmaps namely genesis-block-orderer and orderer-config.

-This file is used as a basic manifest for creating a Kubernetes deployment.
-For the Orderer node, this file creates orderer deployment.

-This template is used as a basic manifest for creating a service endpoint for our deployment.
+When Tiller reads this configmap.yaml template, it sends it to Kubernetes as-is. - deployment.yaml This file is used as a basic manifest for creating a Kubernetes deployment.
+For the Orderer node, this file creates orderer deployment. - service.yaml This template is used as a basic manifest for creating a service endpoint for our deployment.
 This service.yaml creates orderer service endpoint

-- volume.yaml

-This yaml is used to create persistent volumes claim for the Orderer deployment.
-A persistent VolumeClaim volume is used to mount a Persistent Volume into a Pod.
-Persistent Volumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
-This file creates orderer-pvc for, the volume claim for Orderer.
+- volume.yaml This yaml is used to create persistent volumes claim for the Orderer deployment.
+A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
+PersistentVolumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
+This file creates orderer-pvc for , the volume claim for Orderer.

-• This file contains the information about the chart such as apiversion, appversion, name, etc.
+• This file contains the information about the chart such as apiversion, appversion, name etc.